-Nothing screams Philadelphia more than one iconic sandwich: The Philly Cheesesteak.
-To make this tasty sandwich, you need a toasted Italian bread roll, tenderly cooked steak, onions, and more cheese than you could ever imagine-most take their pick of Cheese Wiz, provolone, or American cheese.
+Nothing screams Philadelphia more than one iconic and Pat's promotional antics kept interest high.
+When sandwich: The Philly Cheesesteak.
+To make this tasty famous celebrities visited Philly for movie premiers, Pat would head downtown with steak sandwiches sandwich, you need a toasted Italian bread roll, tenderly cooked steak, onions, and more cheese than and offer them a bite.
+Eventually, Pat had built a you could ever imagine-most take their pick of collection of famous celebrities trying his food.
+Pat's Cheese Wiz, provolone, or American cheese. restaurant even made an appearance in the movie Rocky for a dinner scene!

-The creation of this sandwich begins in the 1930s, at a humble hotdog stand near the Italian Market in South Philly.
-The hotdog stand was run by two brothers-Pat and Harry Olivieri.
-During a busy day of selling hotdogs, Pat wanted a quick lunch before getting back to work.
-After hours at the hotdog stand, Pat did not want to eat another hotdog!
-Instead, he sent his brother, Harry, to a local butchery to get some beef scraps.
-Pat cooked up the beef scraps on the grill, placed the meat into a toasted hotdog bun, and added some onions as dressing.
-The sandwich looked so good that a cab driver stopped and asked for the sandwich!
-Since Pat only had enough meat for one sandwich, he kindly split his own with the driver.
-Both men scarfed down the surprisingly tasty sandwich.
+The creation of this sandwich begins in the 1930s, at a humble hotdog stand near the Italian Market in Over 10 years after the birth of the steak sandwich, South Philly.
+The hotdog stand was run by two broth-Joey Lorenzo, a manager at Pat's, made an incredible change-he put the cheese in the cheesesteak, thus ers-Pat and Harry Olivieri.
+During a busy day of selling hotdogs, Pat wanted a quick lunch before getting creating the Philly Cheesesteak we know and love back to work.
+After hours at the hotdog stand, Pat did today!
+This small change moved Pat's sandwich from not want to eat another hotdog!
+Instead, he sent his great to simply unforgettable! brother, Harry, to a local butchery to get some beef scraps.
+Pat cooked up the beef scraps on the grill, Although everything seemed to be in Pat's favor, placed the meat into a toasted hotdog bun, and trouble was brewing, and its name was Geno.
+In the added some onions as dressing.
+The sandwich 60s, a man named Joey Vento opened the restaurant looked so good that a cab driver stopped and asked Geno's Steaks ... directly across the street from for the sandwich!
+Since Pat only had enough meat for Pat's!
+At first, the restaurants were friendly with one sandwich, he kindly split his own with the driver. each other, but over time, an intense rivalry evolved.
+Both men scarfed down the surprisingly tasty sand-Who had the better cheesesteak?
+Pat's or Geno's? wich.
+This debate still rages on today.
+Vento claims his cheesesteaks are better because Geno's uses thinly sliced rib-eye beef while Pat's cubes their beef.

 Before the cab driver left, he gave Pat life-changing advice: "That's terrific.
 You should stop selling hot dogs and sell these things!"
-Soon, the entire neighborhood was lining up for Pat's new sandwich.
-The tavern across the street from Pat's hot dog stand happily partnered with Pat to sell his sandwich during the winter.
-The popularity of the sandwich continued to skyrocket and Pat took over the whole building.
+Soon, the entire neigh-Both restaurants are Philly cultural icons and prove borhood was lining up for Pat's new sandwich.
+The that with enough hard work and creativity, anything is tavern across the street from Pat's hot dog stand possible!
+If you've got the time, visit 9th and happily partnered with Pat to sell his sandwich Passyunk and taste for yourself which legendary during the winter.
+The popularity of the sandwich cheesesteak is the best! continued to skyrocket and Pat took over the whole REFERENCES building.